 Chat is a great tool for developing relationships.
 There are so many chat tools available, like WhatsApp and Teams.
 But Slack has made all the difference for BTC, the team, and its colleagues.

-When you interact with people via these chat spaces, you can quickly see who has a sense of humor, who is happy most of the time, who likes to brag a bit, who communicates clearly – and, of course, who is the opposite of all of those.
+When you interact with people via these chat spaces, you can quickly see who has a sense of humor, who is happy most of the time, who likes to brag a bit, who communicates clearly – and, of course, who is the opposite.

-Emojis are a great tool to respond to posts, both to acknowledge the person’s message and to convey an emotional response.
+Emojis are a great tool for responding to posts, both to acknowledge the person’s message and to convey an emotional response.
 Your personality shows with the use of emojis.
-But, remember that emojis mean different things to different generations!
+But remember that emojis mean different things to different generations!
 You can truly get to know people through chat tools.
 Even people you will never meet in person.

 The internal BTC team uses Slack as our main communication tool.
-Different channels are set up to communicate specific things, and we use them very intentionally to:
+Different channels communicate specific things, and we use them very intentionally to:

 Most of the BTC team hasn’t met each other in person.
 We don’t talk on the phone much.
 We don’t even have that many conference calls.
 But we know each other very well because of our chat communications and showing our personalities.